FansDB/docs/docs/index.md

 [^3]: [https://github.com/stashapp/stash](https://github.com/stashapp/stash){target=_blank}
 [^4]: [https://docs.stashapp.cc/installation](https://docs.stashapp.cc/installation){target=_blank}
 [^5]: Avoid `@icloud.com`, `@mac.com`, `@me.com` email addresses as some users reported not getting activation emails.
-[^6]: Check your spam folder as some users have reported activation email going theree.
-If it's there, please mark it as "Not Spam" so future messages go to inbox.
+[^6]: Check your spam folder as some users have reported activation email going there.
+If it's there, please mark it as "Not Spam" so that any future messages would go to inbox.